kfahn22/3D_knot/README.md

 Reasoning: not hexagonal and not planar and columnar under certain conditons of humidity and temperature.

-Here are the parameters for the snowflake knot:
+Here are the parameters for the NOT snowflake knot:

 `float j = 1.2;`
 `int k = 36;`